opendatacube/odc-tools/libs/stats/README.md

 The csv file contains the list of tasks for all the years and consists of x, y coordinates of each tile to be processed as well as the counts of datasets and satellite observations.

-geojson files are useful when selecting test regions as well as for debugging specific tasks - see the example below from Landsat-8, 2015.
-This example shows a tile from Australia coastal region near Sydney.
+GeoJSON files are useful when selecting test regions as well as for debugging specific tasks - see the example below from Landsat-8, 2015.
+This example shows a tile from an Australian coastal region near Sydney.

 <img src="odc/stats/stats/auxiliary/screenshot-L8-2015.png" alt="drawing" width="1000"/>

-### 2- Run stats
+### 2- Run statistician
 Sample command:
 ```
 odc-stats run ga_ls8c_ard_3_all.db  2015--P1Y/41/13 --threads=16 --memory-limit=60Gi --resolution=30 --config cfg.yaml --location file:///localpath/
 ```

-Where cfg.yaml contains the following configurations (sample from a geomedian run):
+Where cfg.yaml contains the following configuration (sample from a geomedian run):
 ```
 plugin: gm-ls
 plugin_config: